Followers

 Soldier for Hire

-Hanger's German contacts served him well, however, and he soon received a captain's commission in the Feldjager Korps of the forces of the Landgraf (Elector )of Hesse-Kassel, another elite unit.
+Hanger's German contacts served him well, however, and he soon received a captain's commission in the Feldjager Korps of the forces of the Landgraf (Elector) of Hesse-Kassel, another elite unit.
 I think we know where this is going...
 It was as part of this band of young Teutonic aristocrats that Hanger sailed for America when the Landgraf "rented" his troops to King George III.
-Leaving Portsmouth in March 1776, young Hanger would arrive in time for some of the most "fun" episodes for crown forces during the entire eight-year struggle.
-He played a role in the juggernaut campaigns that swept the rebels from New York and the Jerseys in 1776.
-And in the less glamorous but no less savage escapades of 1777.
+Leaving Portsmouth in March 1776, young Hanger would arrive just in time for some of the most "fun" episodes for crown forces during the entire eight-year struggle.
+He played a role in the juggernaut campaigns that swept the rebels from New York and the Jerseys in 1776, as well as in the less glamorous but no less savage escapades of 1777.
 His performance was such that he assumed command of an elite Hessian Jaeger (light infantry) company drawn from all the Hessian regiments of the army.
 By all accounts, Hanger distinguished himself in the months that followed.
-His unit did more than its share of screening, patrolling, and small scale fighting in the area around the Kingsbridge, Spuyten Duyvil, and Westchester.
-Around this time he learned that his estate in Britain had gone into foreclosure, and through a series of misfortunes, he was worse than broke.
+His unit did more than its share of screening, patrolling, and small-scale fighting in the area around Kingsbridge, Spuyten Duyvil, and Westchester.
+Around this time, he learned that his estate in Britain had gone into foreclosure, and through a series of misfortunes, he found himself worse than broke.
 Our young hero had become a self-styled "soldier of fortune."

 Hanger became a master of light infantry